Breast Cancer Risk Factors, Signs, Prevention and Treatment

-The following risk factors may increase the risk of breast cancer:
+The following factors may increase the risk of breast cancer:

 Age: The older we grow the higher the chances of developing breast cancer.

-Obesity: Women who gain weight especially with increased waist girth, around the age of menopause, have been shown to have increased chance of breast cancer and breast cancer related death.
+Obesity: Women who gain weight especially with increased waist girth, around the age of menopause, may have increased chance of breast cancer and breast cancer related death.

 Inherited risk: Some women inherit changes in breast cancer genes which are called BRCA 1 and BRAC 2 genes.
 These women are at a much higher risk of developing breast cancer, which may be at a young age.

-Radiotherapy to chest wall and alchohol are some other factors in the list.
+Radiotherapy to chest wall and alcohol are some other factors in the list.

 How to prevent breast cancer?

 Exercise: Most Pakistani women, especially those coming from the cities, have sedentary life styles.
-It is possibly because of multiple cultural, social, economic factors.
-However, in order to try to improve our health, we need to understand that exercise at least half an hour to one hour every day would help prevent not only breast cancer but also many other diseases.
+This is because of multiple cultural, social and economic factors.
+In order to try to improve our health, we need to understand that exercise at least half an hour to one hour every day would help prevent not only breast cancer but also many other diseases.
 I would urge all women to keep themselves active thorough out the day.
-Simple steps as walking fast, climbing stairs rather than taking a lift, not sitting after meals can keep them healthy.
+Simple steps as walking fast, climbing stairs rather than taking a lift, not sitting after meals can keep one healthy.